anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   as outlined in {{I-D.ietf-lamps-lightweight-cmp-profile, Section 3.2}}
   using the IDevID secret.

+  Note: When the registrar forwards a certification request by the pledge to a backend PKI RA, the registrar is recommended to wrap the original certification request in a nested message signed with its own credentials as described in {{I-D.ietf-lamps-lightweight-cmp-profile, Section 5.2.2.1}}.
+  This explicitly conveys the consent by the registrar to the PKI RA while retaining the certification request with its proof of origin provided by the pledge signature.

 * Certificate Confirm
   * Explicit confirmation of new certificates to the RA/CA MAY be used as specified in the Lightweight CMP Profile